-Reckford began his career on Wall Street, but soon decided it was not a good fit.
-In 1986 he was awarded the Henry Luce Scholarship, which provided the opportunity to live and work for a year in Asia.
+He began his career on Wall Street, and in 1987, he was awarded the Henry Luce Scholarship, which provided the opportunity to live and work for a year in Asia.
 He worked in marketing for the Olympic Organizing Committee, preparing for the 1988 Olympic Games in Seoul, Korea.
 Having been a competitive rower, he was asked to coach the Korean national rowing team.
 At the conclusion of his Olympic duties, and following an eye-opening, three-month journey through Southeast Asia, Reckford returned to the United States and began work on his MBA degree.

 While he was acquiring the skills needed to succeed in the business world, a professor’s words struck home with him: “The same skills that will make you a success in the for-profit world also are desperately needed in the not-for-profit world.”

 Always active in his local faith community, Reckford found an avocation helping to coach pastors in dealing with the management side of church life.
 Eventually, that volunteer service turned into full-time ministry as executive pastor of a 4,300-member church in Edina, Minn.
 While serving that congregation, he received a call in 2005 asking him to consider the leadership position at Habitat.